akiryk/tutorials-learning-lessons/GCP/getting-started-with-GKE.md

 4. There's more to it than this — but it's basically a set of predefined steps.

 ## Introduction to Kubernetes Workloads
+### Kubectl command
+You use `kubectl` to communicate with the Kube API server on your control plane.
+Before it can do anything, first you need to configure it with the location and credentials of a kubernetes cluster.
+Once configured, you use it to create kubernetes objects, view, delete, and view config files.

+In general `kubectl` is a tool for administering the internal state of an existing cluster.
+It can't create new clusters or change the shape of existing clusters.
+For that, you need the gke control plane — `gcloud` and clould console are your tools.

+### Deployments
+Deployements describe a desired state of pods.